I Do Not Hook Up: Music video

 The music video was directed by Bryan Barber and was shot on March 25, 2009 in Los Angeles.
 A 30-second preview debuted of the video on Clarkson's official website.
 Clarkson revealed to Access Hollywood the plot of the video:"I go into fantasy mode.
 So the girl that’s a good girl, in her fantasy, she’s always hooking up.
 I’m throwing guys around".
 The video was supposed to be released on April 20 on MTV.
 Clarkson stated in the Access Hollywood interview that there are three guys for her in the video, but in the final version of the video there are only two, meaning that the fantasy with the third man was cut off from the video.

 The video begins with Clarkson at a social event where she is bored and gets excited just as she sees a handsome waiter.
 She imagines seducing him, right on the table, and imagines the two kissing.
 Soon after, she realizes that was only her imagination and a guy that is sitting next to her says that "the strawberry is delicious" while eating the chocolate covered strawberry.
 In the second scene, Clarkson is at a bar with her friends enjoying and watching the guys in place.
 They then have the idea of dancing on the counter, to call attention.
 It's there that Clarkson slips and falls on the floor, but she quickly gets up and gives a happy scream.
 (Making reference to a scene of Cameron Diaz in the movie What Happens in Vegas).
-In the end, she says the final phrase of the video by holding the guy she was interested in and winks for the camera.
+In the end, she holds the guy she was interested in and winks for the camera.
 It then shows her and her friends laughing at what they could do.

 There are also scenes where Clarkson is singing the song with her band on stage.

 The music video of Clarkson's 2011 single "Mr. Know It All" also features Clarkson watching snippets of the "I Do Not Hook Up" music video on a Sony Google TV.